- Method Books

 Jennifer Eklund

-Jennifer Eklund holds a bachelor’s degree in music with an emphasis in performance and pedagogy and a master’s degree in historical musicology from California State University, Long Beach.
-She is an avid arranger, composer, and author of the Piano Pronto® method books series as well as a wide variety of supplemental songbooks for students of all ages and levels.
+Jennifer Eklund holds a bachelor’s and a master’s degree in music from California State University, Long Beach.
+She is an avid arranger, composer, and author of the Piano Pronto® method books series as well as a wide variety of supplemental songbooks.
+She is also a Signature Artist with Musicnotes.com with a large catalog of popular music titles for musicians of all levels.

 This product is a collection